pce1991/MosaicBook/mosaic_documentation.md

 How this documentation works:
 Function names are listed followed by their arguments.
 If there are multiple overloaded versions of a function all versions will be listed.

-## Global Varibales
-### Time
-Gives the current time in seconds since the program launched.

-### DeltaTime
-Gives the amount of time in seconds between the start of the last frame and the start of the current frame.

-### Keyboard
-A pointer to the keyboard device.
-Used to pass in to input functions.

-### Mouse
-A pointer to the mouse device.
-Used to pass in to input functions.

 ## Input

 ### InputPressed()